CASA Magdalena Mora: A Familia Exploring Mexican, Chicanx, and Latinx Identities and Culture

 - Hosting of prospective students and their families when they visit campus.

-CASA residents live together in Unit 3’s Beverly Cleary Hall, a mid-rise building situated two blocks from the south edge of campus amidst the bustle of Telegraph Avenue.
+CASA residents live together currently in Unit 3 Beverly Cleary Hall, a mid-rise building situated one block from the south edge of campus across the street from Unit 3 on Channing Way.
 For more information about Unit 3, including amenities and features, academic services, and more, please visit housing.berkeley.edu.

-For more information you can visit Chicanx Latinx Student Development (CLSD) center at 245 Cesar E. Chavez Student Learning Center, or call the CLSD office at 510.642.1802, or email Lupe Gallegos (director) firstname.lastname@example.org or Evelyn Rojo (program coordinator) email@example.com.
+For more information you can visit Chicanx Latinx Student Development (CLSD) center at 245 Cesar E. Chavez Student Learning Center, or call the CLSD office at 510.642.1802, or email Lupe Gallegos (director) firstname.lastname@example.org or Evelyn Rojo (assistant director) email@example.com or Armando Zaragoza (resident director) Azaragoza0819@berkeley.edu.